d-bolshakov/course-managment-api/README.md

 ### GET /users/

 Getting a list of users.
-Available only for the users with "admin" role.
+Available only for the users with the "admin" role.
 Accepts following query parameters for filtering:

 ```json
 {